-One of the supplements I’m taking is a BCAA (Branched-chain amino acid).
+One of the supplements I’m taking are BCAAs (Branched-chain amino acids).

 Why am I taking this?
 A number of science-backed ways which I’ll go through below.
 Anecdotally, they make me lift heavier, suppress my appetite and, when used as intra workout, are giving me more energy while training = better results.

 But if you’ve never heard of BCAA’s or don’t know your leucine from your isoleucine, allow me to shed some light on them and give you some pro tips on taking them.
 Read this article to find out the 411 on BCAAs and their many benefits for lifters and bodybuilders.
 So let’s get into it.

 If you’ve been lifting for a while, you might have decided to cut down on your calories in order to reduce body fat.
 The result?
 A LEAN MEAN physique and a drastic reduction in fat.

 The problem with dieting is that it can have a catabolic effect on your body, leading to muscle BREAKDOWN.
 This is something that you definitely DON’T want to happen!
 In fact, the leaner you get, the more likely you are to LOSE muscle mass as the body tries to hold onto as much fat as it can.
 When there’s not enough fat for energy, the body will start burning muscle, which is a big no-no!

 Here’s the complicated scientific bit: when the body increases protein breakdown, muscle loss can occur.
 When protein breakdown exceeds the rate of protein synthesis, you could lose your hard-earned muscle gains.
 It’s all very sad but true.
 Thankfully, there’s something you can do about it…